-As Calcot president, he works under the direction of Calcot's board and is responsible for guiding the grower-owned cooperative association in its efforts to maximize returns on producers’ cotton, as well as other business endeavors.
+As president, he answers directly to Calcot's board of directors and is responsible for guiding the grower-owned cooperative association in its efforts to maximize returns on producers’ cotton, as well as other business endeavors.

 As vice president of Calcot’s Southwest U.S. operations, Bush was responsible for all operations of the Glendale, Ariz. office, including inbound traffic, warehouse operations and providing Calcot members and gin managers with information critical to their marketing needs.
 He oversaw recruiting memberships and complete operations in Southern California, Arizona, New Mexico and Texas.

 Bush, 51, was named vice president January 1, 2007, following eight years as a field representative serving the same areas.
 Prior to Calcot, he served as gin manager of 11 – Mile Corner Gin for Chickasha Cotton Oil Co. in Arizona.